Starbucks: Recycling

 Starbucks began using 10% recycled paper in its beverage cups in 2006—the company claimed that the initiative was the first time that recycled material had been used in a product that came into direct contact with a food or beverage.
 Allen Hershkowitz of the Natural Resources Defense Council called the 10% content "minuscule", but Starbucks received the National Recycling Coalition Recycling Works Award in 2005 for the initiative.
 In a 2008 media article, Starbucks's vice president of corporate social responsibility acknowledged that the company continued to struggle with environmental responsibility, as none of its cups were recyclable and stores did not have recycling bins.
 At the time that the article was published, Starbucks gave customers who brought in their own reusable cup a 10-cent discount, in addition to using corrugated cup sleeves made from 85% post-consumer recycled fiber, which is 34% less paper than the original.
 During the same period, Starbucks entered into a partnership with Conservation International—pledging US$7.5 million over three years—to help protect the natural environment of coffee-growing communities in Mexico and Indonesia.

+In 2026, a study published by Beyond Plastics, an environmental watchdog group, found that none of the 53 polypropylene plastic cups deposited in recycling bins at Starbucks stores across 9 US states and the District of Columbia with Bluetooth trackers attached ended up at a recycling facility, despite the cups being touted by Starbucks as "widely recyclable."

 Phase out of single-use plastic straws

-On July 9, 2018, Starbucks President and CEO Kevin Johnson announced that Starbucks will phase out the single-use plastic straws by January 1, 2020, on all cold drinks from all locations worldwide due to climate change concerns, pollution, and sea turtle endangerment as the single-use plastic straws failed to be designed for recycling when they were invented.
-Frappucinos will get straws made from a different material that is sustainable and environmentally friendly such as paper or compostable plastic, while other cold drinks will get straw-less lids.
+On July 9, 2018, Starbucks President and CEO Kevin Johnson announced that Starbucks would phase out the single-use plastic straws by January 1, 2020, on all cold drinks from all locations worldwide due to climate change concerns, pollution, and sea turtle endangerment as the single-use plastic straws failed to be designed for recycling when they were invented.
+Frappucinos would get straws made from a different material that is sustainable and environmentally friendly such as paper or compostable plastic, while other cold drinks would get straw-less lids.
 These new modified lids contain 9% less plastic than Starbucks' previous flat lid.
 The Starbucks locations in Europe, China, Taiwan, Japan, Thailand, Vietnam, India, Canada, Hawaii, Alaska, Washington D.C., New Mexico, California, New York, Washington State, New Jersey, Oregon, Maryland, Delaware, Vermont, Massachusetts, Connecticut, and Rhode Island already eliminated single-use plastic straws by the end of 2018.
 South Korea is the first country to introduce paper straws to all stores among 78 countries in the world that Starbucks has entered.